-The industry of manufacturing of pineapple in sealed containers generates waste water from the manufacturing processes which the operator is required to comply with the requirements of Factory Department, Ministry of Industry to determine Biochemical Oxygen Demand value (BOD) or oxygen value which microorganism is required to digest organic substance in the water shall not exceeding 20 mg./litre, Chemical Oxygen Demand (COD) not exceeding 120 mg./Litre.
+The industry of manufacturing of pineapple in sealed containers generates waste water from the manufacturing processes which the operator is required to comply with the requirements of Factory Department, Ministry of Industry to determine Biochemical Oxygen Demand value (BOD) or oxygen value.
+Microorganisms are required to digest organic substances in the water so that organic substances do not exceed 20 mg./litre and the Chemical Oxygen Demand (COD) does not exceed 120 mg./Litre.

-The company had measure to treat wastewater of the factory by treatment capacity 4,000 m.3/day by Waste Stabilization Pond on approx. 180 rai land dug into 9 treatment pond for 5 processes, i.e., Pump Sump, Anaerobic 3 Pond, Facultative 4 Pond, Water Hyacinth Pond and Polishing Pond.
-Wastewater shall pass along 9 ponds to adjust its pH value to achieve standard of Department of Industrial Factory before draining to natural source and the company has also installed device to measure BOD outside the system on line.
-In addition, the company covered the 1st Anaerobic pond to keep the biogas as the fuel instead of the stove oil, which could be used since November 2013.
-Could save the fuel of about 12 million Baht per year, and could control the odor not to disturb the dwelling people near the sewer.
+The company has a treatment capacity of 4,000 m./day to treat waste water with stabilization ponds on approximately 180 rai of land separated into nine treatment ponds for five processes, i.e., pump sump, three anaerobic ponds, four facultative ponds, water hyacinth pond and a polishing pond.
+Wastewater shall pass along the nine ponds to adjust its pH value to achieve the standard of the Department of Industrial Factory before draining to natural source.
+The company has installed devices to measure the BOD outside the system on line.
+In addition, since November 2013 the company covered the 1st Anaerobic pond to keep the biogas to use as fuel instead of using fossil fuels.
+This saves about 12 million Baht per year in fuel costs, and also controls unpleasant odors.